 - Picaridin Bug Repellent Lotion: This is hands down our favorite tried and true bug repellent.
 It’s incredibly effective, lightweight on your skin and doesn’t make you feel like a greasy mess, and it’s quick and easy to apply.
 After discovering this lightweight little bug repellent lotion, I will never go back to those awful sprays.
 First of all, I hate spraying them because it always somehow gets in my mouth and makes everything taste like chemicals for the rest of the day.
 Second of all, DEET literally burns my skin.
 And third, this is more effective and provides better skin coverage than the sprays.
 We visited Colombia last month with a friend who was using OFF spray.
 After a week, her legs were COVERED in itchy bumps, and we only had a few little bites on our feet & ankles (mostly because we didn’t re-apply the lotion quickly enough on our feet after swimming).
 Do yourself a huge favor and pick up a little bottle of Picaridin, it’s wonderful!

 - Permethrin Spray: This actually isn’t something to pack for your trip, but something to do BEFORE you visit Isla Mujeres.
 Permethrin is a bug repellent that adheres only to fabrics, leaves no smell or residue on clothes, and doesn’t harm human skin.
 Before your trip, spray all of your clothing, paying special attention to hems, cuffs, and socks, to fight bug bites all day long.
-Thanks to our diligent use of Permethrin and Picaridin during our trip to Colombia last month, we left with just a few bug bites while our travel companion was COVERED.
+Thanks to our diligent use of Permethrin and Picaridin during our trip, we left with just a few bug bites while our travel companion was COVERED.
 Permethrin spray lasts for up to 6 machine washes.
 Important Note: this is something to buy and use BEFORE you leave for your trip!
 Set a day or 2 aside for spraying all of your clothes, PLUS your backpacks and anything else made of fabric, like a sleeping bag or liner.